Lauren-Blake/Regulatory_Evol/README.md

-# Repository content

-This reposity is a website containing code and analysis for a paper on primate regulatory evolution.
-The website with the results can be found at https://lauren-blake.github.io/Regulatory_Evol/analysis/.

-# About the repository

-This repo and website is based on ashlar, a workflow template for statistical computing projects at [Stephens Lab](http://stephenslab.uchicago.edu/).
-Here is more information on the [site](http://jhsiao999.github.io/ashlar/analysis).

-An updated package, [workflowr](https://jdblischak.github.io/workflowr/), is also available.
+# Regulatory Evolution in Primates Project

+A project analyzing gene expression and methylaion (RNA-Seq and BS-seq) in primates.
+The final Genome Research publication can be found [here](https://pubmed.ncbi.nlm.nih.gov/31953346/).
+A write-up of the paper can be found in [Nature Reviews Genetics](https://www.nature.com/articles/s41576-020-0217-0).

+This site was made from [ashlar](https://github.com/jhsiao999/ashlar) workflow.
+See the [contributing guidelines](https://github.com/jdblischak/singleCellSeq/blob/master/CONTRIBUTING.md) to add a new analysis.